kevindooley/pands-project/README.md

 ~~~

 ## Boxplots

+In descriptive statistics, a box plot or boxplot is a method for graphically depicting groups of numerical data through their quartiles.
+Box plots may also have lines extending vertically from the boxes (whiskers) indicating variability outside the upper and lower quartiles, hence why also termed box-and-whisker plot.
 By creating a box plot we can get a clearer idea of the distribution of the input attributes.

 ### Boxplot of each individual variable